stefanprodan/rancher-swarm-weave/README.md

 Once the hosts have been added, Rancher will automatically start the deployment of the infrastructure services including the Swarm components and the Portainer containers.
-You can see the progress of the deployment by accessing the by selecting _Infrastructure Hosts_ from the menu.
+You can see the progress of the deployment by accessing _Infrastructure Hosts_ from the menu.

 ![hosts](https://github.com/stefanprodan/rancher-swarm-weave/blob/master/screens/hosts.png)